Local ON homeowners who are facing a financial challenge may find themselves in foreclosure.

 If you find yourself entering the foreclosure process, you might wonder if there is anything you can do about it.

-Foreclosure prevention measures in Hamilton ON
+Foreclosure prevention measures in Ontario ON

 These foreclosure prevention measures might not all work in your situation but we’re telling you about them so you can make the decision for yourself: